spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/api/adding-files.md

 /**
  * Add all files from the current request to the medialibrary.
  *
- * @return \Spatie\MediaLibrary\FileAdder\FileAdder[]
+ * @return Collection
  *
  * @throws \Spatie\MediaLibrary\Exceptions\FileCannotBeAdded
  */
-public function addAllMediaFromRequest(): array
+public function addAllMediaFromRequest(): Collection
 ```

-Please note the return type of `addAllMediaFromRequest` is an array of `FileAdder`s.
+Please note the return type of `addAllMediaFromRequest` is a Collection of `FileAdder`s.
 This means you'll have to loop over every `FileAdder` to use any of the middle methods.
 See the `addMultipleMediaFromRequest` method above for an example.

 ### copyMedia